While oral surgery is often necessary and has great benefits, many patients are made nervous by advanced dental treatment.

 Depending on the amount of sedative he prescribes, the medications may simply help you relax, or they could produce a twilight sleep.
 In this state of conscious sedation, you will technically be awake, and you can answer questions from our team.
 At the same time, however, you will not really be aware of what is going on.
 When the twilight sleep wears off, you will remember little or nothing about your dental surgery.

-Whatever the size of your dose, it will take several hours for the effects of the sedative to wear off, so you should arrange a ride to and from your dental appointment at one of our Santa Fe, NM, offices.
+Whatever the size of your dose, it will take several hours for the effects of the sedative to wear off, so you should arrange a ride to and from your dental appointment at our Santa Fe, NM, office.
 Oral sedation can be a good option if you are feeling very nervous about your procedure, if dentistry causes you anxiety, or if you are going to have a moderately complex surgery.

 IV sedation is the deepest form of dental sedation that we offer.
 In fact, depending on the amount of sedative that you receive, the medications can put you to sleep completely.
 We will typically recommend IV sedation if you are preparing for a complex dental procedure, if dentists or dentistry cause you extreme anxiety, or if you suffer from a condition like arthritis or back pain.